SAP/spartacus-docs/_pages/dev/outlets.md

 While the usage of `ng-template` is convenient, it is limited when no `TemplateRef` is available.
 Also, there may be scenarios where you wish to add a component dynamically, outside the UI, using typescript.

 Instead of using a template, you can add a component factory to an outlet reference.
 With this technique, you can dynamically load a component and bring it into the UI.
-An actual example of this is the `AsmLoaderModule`, which loads the ASM experience dynamically in the `cx-storefront` outlet reference, and only when needed.
+An actual example of this is the `AsmLoaderModule`, which loads the ASM experience dynamically in the `cx-storefront` outlet reference, but only when needed.

 The following is an example of adding UI dynamically by passing in a component factory: